su-docker/team-cv/README.md

 - **Design:** Controls the overall layout and style.
 - **Locale:** Manages locale-specific attributes for profiles.
+- **company_logo.jpg**: Replace this with your organisation logo.
+If you are going to have a differrent name for the logo file, update accordingly in `/data/orgtemplate/Header.j2.typ` file

 By centralizing these settings, individual profiles inherit a consistent design, making your team's CVs uniform and professional.